schwittlick/tripoly/README.md

     13. add a refill entrypoint to stock up on funds
     14. send nft price to the contract instead of owner
     15. branding & communication to talk about the project
+    16. how to add contract metadata to origination?
+(TZIP-16)

 ### notes